-The council is strongly committed to working in partnership with residents, communities, businesses and other organisations to develop a shared vision for Luton in 2040.
+The council is strongly committed to working in partnership with residents, communities, businesses and other organisations to develop a shared vision for Luton.

-The Luton 2020-2040 vision will be delivered through a partnership approach encompassing all businesses, communities, voluntary and public sector organisations throughout the town.
-The council will lead and facilitate work through the facilitation of two strategic partnership boards:
+The Luton 2040 vision is delivered through a partnership approach encompassing all businesses, communities, voluntary and public sector organisations throughout the town.
+The council will lead and coordinate the work through the facilitation of two strategic partnership boards:

-- the Health and Wellbeing board who will focus on the Population and Wellbeing strategy
+- the Health and Wellbeing Board who will focus on the Population Wellbeing Strategy

-Each board has representatives from various sectors meeting regularly throughout the year with shared responsibilities and initiatives being brought together through the respective chairs at the Luton 2020-2040 Board.
+Each board has representatives from various sectors meeting regularly throughout the year, with shared responsibilities and initiatives being brought together through two joint conferences each year.